 If you are unable to log in to your WordPress site, then there is a chance that hackers may have deleted your admin account from WordPress.

 Since the account doesn’t exist, you will not be able to reset your password from the login page.

 If your site is open to user registration, and you are not using any spam registration protection, then spam user accounts are just common spam that you can simply delete.

-However, if you don’t remember allowing user registration and notice new user accounts in WordPress, then your site is probably hacked.
+However, if you don’t remember allowing user registration and you are still seeing new user accounts in WordPress, then your site is probably hacked.

-Usually the suspicious account will have administrator user role, and in some cases you may not be able to delete it from your WordPress admin area.
+Usually, the suspicious account will have the administrator user role, and in some cases, you may not be able to delete it from your WordPress admin area.

 6. Unknown Files and Scripts on Your Server

 If you’re using a site scanner plugin like Sucuri, then it will alert you when it finds an unknown file or script on your server.